-26 November 2018 is a key date when it comes to sidestepping the Government's 3% stamp duty land tax.
-Here are 5 scenarios where ignoring it could cost you £1000s...
+26 November 2018 was a key date when it came to sidestepping the Government's 3% stamp duty land tax.
+Here are 5 scenarios where completing by then could have saved you SDLT.

 Rules around the Government’s 3% stamp duty land tax (SDLT) loading on the purchase of additional properties are a minefield at the best of times.